 We will shortly reach out with packages that interested companies can sponsor, to get a solution in place for remote workers.

-Stay tuned… and stay safe
+So stay tuned… and above all, stay safe